 Door County is the first of three communities to participate in the rural affordable workforce housing pilot process.
-The Door County Pilot Design Team began the process on December 18th, 2020, with a target completion date in June 2021.
+The Door County Pilot Design Team began the process on December 18th, 2020, with a target completion of June 2021.

 According to the Door County Housing Analysis, housing demand in the county is driven by distinct market dynamics: